Tempest 2000: Development

-At a gaming convention, Atari held a conference with prospective developers for the Atari Jaguar at which they listed off arcade games that they were considering having converted to the Jaguar, asking the developers to raise their hands at ones they wanted to work on.
+At a gaming convention, Atari held a conference with prospective developers for the Atari Jaguar where they listed off arcade games that they were considering having converted to the Jaguar, asking them to raise their hands at ones they wanted to work on.
 Jeff Minter volunteered to do Tempest as it was one of his favorite games.
 At the launch party for the Jaguar in New York, the creator of the Atari Jaguar took Minter aside and told him that he felt Tempest 2000 was a poor demonstration of the Jaguar's capabilities.
 Though discouraged, Minter continued to work on the game until it was finished and also regarded the Jaguar hardware as easy to develop for.
 Tempest 2000 was developed in Wales.
 Carrie Tahquechi, wife of ex-Atari producer Ted Tahquechi did the female voice work in Tempest 2000.

 The most common criticism with the Jaguar version of Tempest 2000 was the lack of a rotary controller similar to the controller on the Tempest arcade machine.
-In fact, the game was programmed with an option to use just such a controller, despite the fact that Atari never released one.
+In fact, the game was programmed with an option to use just such a controller, even though Atari never released one.
 Such a controller was planned for development and release by Atari, but no prototypes exist.
 However, several homebrew options exist by using parts from a Jaguar controller and either an Atari 2600 Driving Controller or new, higher-precision rotary encoders.
 The one used by Jeff Minter during testing was made from a hacked-up 2600 driving controller.